 UX, an abbreviated form of User Experience, determines how a user has interacted with the application.
 It is the estimator of how easy or strenuous it is to interact with the UI components that the Interface designers have created.

-Why UI and UX matters?
+Why do UI and UX matter?

 Creativity and Familiarity

 Just as the basic human tendency, we tend to go for what looks familiar.
 Navigation becomes relatively straightforward when the user knows about your site and its behavior.
 It is recommended to identify sections your visitors are accustomed to and integrate them into the design.
 At the same time, visitors expect creativity.
 Something unique but not so run-of-the-mill experience will do a perfect job.
 But the most important thing to remember is that while experimenting, don’t lose the familiar touch.